tjohann/a20_sdk/README.md

 Note: This repository is something like a bracket over my differnet projects.
 So not every point below will end in changes within this repository.

-(until end of january)
+(until end of february)
 - add storyline for bananapi-pro (home cloud server)
 - add storyline for baalue (distcc -> build emacs-gtk)
 - make use of lcd1602 module of cubietruck (baalue_master)
-- make all scripts "self hosting" so that all scripts would also run on the target device (lile build_kernel.sh running on baalue_master)
+- make all scripts "self hosting" so that all scripts would also run on the target device (like build_kernel.sh running on baalue_master)

 (future steps)
 - add dtc config for mcp2515 (bananapi and cubietruck)